MKSQD/Cube/readme.md

 ```
 Replace the *ServerGame* component on the ServerGame scene GameObject.
 Assign TestReplica to it's prefab field.

 > A **ReplicaView** observes Replicas for a connection.
-> Its position is used to priorize which Replicas to send.
+> Its position is used to scope and priorize which Replicas to send.

 Start the game now and you should see the Replica prefab being replicated.
 Try to move around the server-side instance in the editor.